-In this article, the second part of an eight-part series, I'm going to identify the deficiencies of a typical office products resellers website, explain how it can be graded, what must be worked on to improve its grade and, finally, why it's so important this objective must be accomplished.
+In this article, the second part of a seven-part series, I'm going to identify the deficiencies of a typical office products resellers website, explain how it can be graded, what must be worked on to improve its grade and, finally, why it's so important this objective must be accomplished.
 In Part I, I explained the mission-critical nature of working to improve Domain Authority (DA).
 Here, in Part II it should become clear the DA objective cannot be accomplished, unless the effort to do so is built on the foundation of a world-class website.

 - Part I - Domain Age and Authority

 I'll be continuing to publish this series of articles over the next couple of weeks and attempting to fill gaps that may have been left from the original article, "How the Office Products Industry has Failed the Resellers".

 In a 250 unit case study carried out during 2015/16 I found the grade of a selection of sites from the office products industry averaged just 35 while the minimum acceptable grade, necessary for embarking on a digital business transformation, should be targeted at no less than 80.

 Most business owners must recognize we're in the middle of a massive transformation from an analog to a digital world.
 However, these same owners may not recognize quite so readily that, unless they commence their own digital transformation then ultimately, they will not survive.

 Businesses that fail to deploy websites capable of earning high performance grades will be left further behind as the digital transformation continues.

 It's free, and it's easy, for small business owners to determine what grade their websites currently earn.
 A simple Google search for "website graders" identifies many sites with tools for generating site performance grades.
 I'm a big advocate for HubSpot and you can use their HubSpot Website Grader to determine a site's grade.
 However, there are many others that perform just as well, seven of which can be accessed from Kevan Lee's "Indispensable Website Graders" article.